VIBE: Vector Index Benchmark for Embeddings: Background

-where we denote by $\mathbf{c}_{(1)}, \dots, \mathbf{c}_{(m)}$ the corpus points ordered w.r.t. their dissimilarity to $\mathbf{x}$ in ascending order.
+where $[m]=\{1,\ldots,m\}$ and $\mathbf{c}_{(1)}, \dots, \mathbf{c}_{(m)}$ denote the corpus points ordered by increasing dissimilarity to $\mathbf{x}$.
 The task of \emph{approximate nearest neighbor} (ANN) \emph{search} is to design a \emph{vector index} that enables approximating the exact $k$-nn solution in sublinear time.
 In this paper, we use the term \emph{approximate} to refer to \emph{inexact solutions} without guarantees~\citep{DBLP:journals/debu/AumullerC23}.